Connect to on-premises file systems with Azure Logic Apps

 Your logic app should copy the file to your on-premises file share, and send the recipients an email about the copied file.

-For technical details about triggers, actions, and limits, which are described by the connector's OpenAPI (formerly Swagger) description, review the connector's reference page.
+For more technical details about this connector, such as triggers, actions, and limits as described by the connector's Swagger file, see the connector's reference page.